What Is A Mortgage Note And Why Is It Important?

 A mortgage is a type of contract.
 What makes it special is that it’s a loan secured by real estate.
 A mortgage note is the document that you sign at the end of your home closing.
-It contains all the terms of the agreement between the borrower and the lender and accurately reflects all the terms of the mortgage.
+It should accurately reflect all the terms of the agreement between the borrower and the lender or be corrected immediately if it doesn’t.

 - The down payment amount

 - Whether monthly or bimonthly payments are required

 - Whether the mortgage is fixed or adjustable interest rate

 It can be helpful to look at a mortgage note example like the one available on the Department of Housing and Urban Development (HUD).

 Get preapproved to see what you can afford.

 Rocket Mortgage® lets you do it all online.

 What Is A Mortgage Promissory Note?